fmitra/dennis-bot/README.md

 #### 1. Set up development environment

-The test suite will expect Postgres and Redis to be set up as well as a valid configuraiton file.
+The test suite requires Postgres and Redis to be set up as well as a valid configuraiton file.
 The `config.example.json` file is already prepared to use the default settings in the sample `docker-compose.example.yml`.